Gaussian Processes indexed on the symmetric group: prediction and learning: Proofs for Sections and

 With the same computation, we have

 We also have

 and with the same computation,

-That concludes the induction.
-Using this result with $k=\frac{n(n-1)}{2}$, we have that $\tilde{M}$ is the Kronecker product of positive definite matrices, thus is positive definite and so, $M$ is a strictly positive definite kernel.\\ \paragraph{Case of the other distances.} For the Hamming distance, the Spearman's footrule distance and the Spearman's rank correlation distance, we show that the kernel $K$ is strictly positive definite on the set $F$ of the functions from $[1:n]$ to $[1:n]$.
-We index these function using the following bijective map
+So we conclude the induction.
+Using this result with $k=\frac{N(N-1)}{2}$, we have that the matrix $\tilde{M}$ is the Kronecker product of positive definite matrices, thus it is positive definite and so, $M$ is a strictly positive definite kernel.

+\begin{rmk} We could have showed that $M$ is a positive definite kernel using Example 21.5.1 and Property 21.5.8 of \cite{rachev2013methods} (it is a straightforward consequence of these example and property).
+However, these example an property do not prove the strict positive definiteness of $M$. \end{rmk}